saraclohisey/lab_handbook/Lab_Handbook.md

 * In fact, there are no precise hours you are expected to keep.
 As long as you are getting your work done you can do it at whatever time of day you like.
 One of the benefits of academia is having flexibility in your work schedule.
 * Do give your line manager an idea of the times you intend to work.
 This is as much so they know when it's appropriate to contact you as it is to make sure you're safe and comfortable in your work.
 * You are welcome to work ‘off campus’ if doing 'dry' work (i.e from home, a coffee shop etc) but please come in and talk to us!
 There can be a temptation to work from home a lot, but some professional social interaction will benefit you mentally and also professionally!
 Some of the best conversations happen at lunch, or next to the Nespresso machine!
-* You are expected to regularly attend the standard weekly institute events such as divisional meetings and internal seminars.
+* For those based at Roslin: You are expected to regularly attend the standard weekly institute events such as divisional meetings and internal seminars.
 This isn't our rule, it's one handed down from the institute.
 Most of these are hybrid.

 ### Lab Calendar